enw860/Vue-UI-Toolkits/README.md

 ![npm](https://img.shields.io/npm/v/sharkquila_ui_toolkit)
 ![npm bundle size](https://img.shields.io/bundlephobia/min/sharkquila_ui_toolkit)

-The toolkits were designed for minimizing the amount of effot that spend on writting basic UI components while building a website.
-Those high quality toolkits will handle not only the UI details but also provide a standardlize UX experience across all of your pages.
+Sharkquila UI toolkits were designed for minimizing the amount of effot that spend on writting the basic UI components while building a website.
+Those toolkits will handle not only the visual effects of the control but also provide a standardlize UX experience across all the pages.

+All the stylesheets were written in less, you will need to use webpack:less-loader or any equivalent tools to bake the style into your own project.

 Please view the [Demo repo](https://github.com/enw860/sharkquila_ui_demo) page for more information.